vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

   - Instead of creating and launching simulated phishing attacks that eventually lead to training, you can create and assign Training campaigns directly to users.

 ### Personal Insight:
 While automation can be a good fit for your organization, there are some considerations to keep in mind.
-For example, if you plan to automate a year-long simulation, you won’t be able to edit the content after the initial setup, meaning you’ll be restricted to the choices made during configuration.
+For example, if you plan to automate a year-long simulation (which is also the maximum for an automation schedule), you won’t be able to edit the content after the initial setup, meaning you’ll be restricted to the choices made during configuration.

-During setup, you have two options: you can "manually select" up to 20 payloads (including global and tenant-specific payloads), or choose the "randomize" option, where Microsoft will randomly select the payloads for the simulation.
-When configuring the schedule for automation, you can opt for a "randomized schedule", which launches simulations at random within your chosen timeframe with random send times.
-However, you can’t limit it to only one simulation per month; you can only select a day of the week when simulations are allowed to start.
-Alternatively, with a "fixed schedule," simulations will launch on specific dates and times, but you can only choose a static day of the week or month for the recurrence.
+During setup, you have two options: you can **manually select** up to 20 payloads (both global and tenant-specific), or choose the **randomize** option, where Microsoft will randomly select the payloads for the simulation.
+When configuring the automation schedule, you can opt for a **randomized schedule**, which will start simulations randomly within your chosen days of the week, along with random send times.
+However, you can't limit it to just one simulation per month—only to specific days of the week when simulations are allowed to start.
+Alternatively, with a **fixed schedule**, you can choose a weekly or monthly schedule, but the recurrence can only be set for a static day of the week or month, and you can't set the send time.

 **My advice**: Consider creating individual monthly simulations (e.g., 2 global payloads and 1 tenant payload as the interval) and plan a yearly schedule that varies the simulation dates and times each month.
 Keep in mind that random send times aren’t available with this method, but using individual monthly simulations will provide you with more control and flexibility.